 Stat.
 Auth.: ORS 459.045, 459A.025 & 468.020 Stats.
 Implemented: ORS 459.005, 459.015 & 459.205 Hist.: DEQ 6-2009, f. & cert. ef.
 9-14-09

-340-096-0130 Special Rules Pertaining to Composting: Leachate Collection Design and Management Requirements
+340-096-0130 Special Rules Pertaining to Composting: Biogas, Liquid Digestate, and Leachate Collection Design and Management Requirements

-(1) All composting facilities that collect leachate or stormwater in engineered structures must comply with this rule.
+(1) All composting facilities that collect biogas, liquid digestate, leachate or stormwater in engineered structures must comply with this rule.

 (2) If required by the department, a person proposing to construct a new composting facility that is subject to this rule must prepare and submit to the department a Facility Design and Construction Plan, stamped by a registered professional engineer, as part of the Operations Plan approval under OAR 340-096-0090.
-The Plan must include site layout, lining and leachate collection/management system, and stormwater and process water collection and treatment facilities.
+The Plan must include site layout, biogas collection and storage system, lining and leachate collection/management system, liquid digestate collection/management system, and stormwater and process water collection and treatment facilities.

-(3) If required by the department, any person subject to this rule must submit site design and engineering plans for any new facility construction such as site modifications, compost liners/pads,closure of existing composting areas/systems, and/or other ancillary facilities.
+(3) If required by the department, any person subject to this rule must submit site design and engineering plans for any new facility construction such as site modifications, liners/pads, tanks and piping, closure of existing composting areas/systems, and/or other ancillary facilities.

 (4) All construction subject to this rule must be performed in accordance with the approved plans and specifications, including all conditions of approval.
 Any amendments to those plans and specifications must be approved in writing by the department.